-I require DNA testing of your genetics that influence your optimal nutrition and lifestyle.
+I require DNA testing of your genetics.
 I currently only use the Nutrition Genome DNA Test Kit for my consults, as it is very food specific They dive into specifics on how you metabolize specific fats, sugars, carbs, grains, and proteins, and I can therefore create an optimal nutrition plan for your DNA.
 They also test for how you detoxify certain chemicals, toxins, hormones, pesticides, herbicides, cancer treatments, statins, birth control, fluoride, plastics, medications, chemo agents, antibiotics, steroids and much more.
 I will also be able to make recommendations regarding exercise and meditation/stress response from your DNA report.
 Furthermore, recommendations will be made regarding which foods, additives, and supplements to add and which to avoid.
 LINK TO ORDER NUTRITION GENOME DNA TEST HERE.

 Lab/Blood Chemistry Tests:

 You may have to ask many doctors until you find someone willing to help you.
 This is HARD, but worth it.
 The single most important way to track your path to optimal health is your lab tests.
 TEST, ACCESS, ADDRESS – DON’T GUESS!
 Note – general practitioners that are more freshly out of medical school, PA’s and RN’s are generally more open minded (but not always).
-Ask your friends if they know doctors that are more proactive about optimal health – they often will order labs where other doctors will not.
-It took me a month of searching to find one!
+Ask your friends if they know doctors that are more proactive about optimal health – they will often order labs where other doctors will not.
+It took me a month of searching to find one.